LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services

 \subsection{Prefix-to-Query Candidate Mining}

+City preferences in local-life services evolve continuously with merchant openings and closures, seasonal trends, and regional consumption shifts.
+Directly fusing such preferences into model parameters would require frequent retraining and may cause stale memorization.
+For instance, if all stores of a chain brand close in a city, a parameterized model may still generate that brand as a locally plausible suggestion.
+We therefore treat city preferences as dynamic external references and inject them into the prompt through candidate queries.

-To circumvent the limitations of RQ-VAE~\cite{rqvae}, specifically its online inference overhead and the challenge of vocabulary distribution shift, we adopt a statistical approach.
-Since real-world query distributions evolve continuously, RQ-VAE models require frequent retraining to prevent their representations from diverging from current trends.
-Instead, we directly extract prefix-query co-occurrence from historical logs.
+Specifically, we adopt a statistical co-occurrence strategy rather than RQ-VAE~\cite{rqvae}, which introduces online inference overhead and is sensitive to vocabulary distribution shift.
+We directly extract prefix-query co-occurrence from historical logs.
 For each prefix $p$, we maintain two categories of sorted candidate lists based on click counts: \textbf{city-specific lists} $\mathcal{L}_p^{\text{city}}$ for each city and a \textbf{global list} $\mathcal{L}_p^{\text{global}}$.
-During prompt construction, we prioritize $\mathcal{L}_p^{\text{city}}$ to capture geographic relevance; if city-specific candidates are insufficient for $m$ slots, we backfill using the top queries from $\mathcal{L}_p^{\text{global}}$.
-This strategy ensures both local precision and coverage robustness.
-To capture temporal trends, our co-occurrence candidate pool is updated daily based on a sliding window of the past seven days' logs.
+During prompt construction, we prioritize $\mathcal{L}_p^{\text{city}}$ to reflect current city preferences; if city-specific candidates are insufficient for $m$ slots, we backfill using top queries from $\mathcal{L}_p^{\text{global}}$.
+This design preserves local precision while ensuring coverage robustness.
+To capture temporal changes, the co-occurrence candidate pool is updated daily using a sliding window of the past seven days' logs.